 If you have the space, perhaps you can set up a tea bar with a kettle and trivet, along with an assortment of teas, and accoutrements such as milk, half and half, sugar cubes, sugar alternative, lemon slices and honey.

-I hope you enjoyed these ideas for a “grown up” tea party and I hope they inspired you to host a tea party of your own!
-If you like the ideas and suggestions in this post, I've created a shopping list for you based on it.
+We hope you enjoyed these ideas for a "grown up" tea party and we hope they inspired you to host a tea party of your own!
+If you like the ideas and suggestions in this post, we've created a shopping list for you based on it.
 Simply click the cute little tea cups below to download the .pdf and print!

 Have you hosted a tea party before?
 How did yours turn out?
 If you have any additional ideas, comments or suggestions, leave a note in the comments below!